Jazzamat/backend-engineering-case-study/README.md

 # Thanks
-If you are examinining this submission thanks you for your time and for the opportunity of being tasked to write software.
+If you are examinining this submission thanks you for your time and for the opportunity to write software.
 Its always a pleasure!
 Regards,
 Omer (Jazzamat).